Underpin-WP/menu-loader/readme.md

 # Underpin Menu Loader

-Loader That assists with addming navigation menus to a WordPress website.
+Loader That assists with adding navigation menus to a WordPress website.

 ## Installation